jh3nd3rs0n/jargyle/README.md

       chaining.socks5.authMethods=SOCKS5_AUTH_METHOD1[ SOCKS5_AUTH_METHOD2[...]]
           The space separated list of acceptable authentication methods to the other SOCKS5 server (default is NO_AUTHENTICATION_REQUIRED)

-      chaining.socks5.forwardableHostNameCriteria=[equals|matches:VALUE1[ equals|matches:VALUE2[...]]]
-          The space separated list of forwardable host name criteria (default is matches:.*)

-      chaining.socks5.forwardHostNames=true|false
-          The boolean value to indicate that host names are to be forwarded to the other SOCKS5 server to be resolved (default is false)

       chaining.socks5.gssapiMechanismOid=GSSAPI_MECHANISM_OID
           The object ID for the GSS-API authentication mechanism to the other SOCKS5 server (default is 1.2.840.113554.1.2.2)